microsoft/SPP_Public/README.md

 The folder structure and contents are as follows:

 * armtemplate
+* how-to-videos
 * src/api
 * templates

 In the *armtemplate* folder, you'll find a PowerShell script and associated ARM template files.
 There is some configuration required for the ARM template, so be sure to read the readme.md file to understand these configuration options.
 These files enable you to automatically deploy the open-source SPP code into your own Azure subscription.

+In the *how-to-videos*, you'll find some introductory how-to videos that walk you through some of the basics, such as a walkthrough of the GitHub repo, getting started with Power BI, etc.

 In the *src/api* folder, you'll find a set of SPP APIs--these are a sub-set of our broader set of APIs but will get you started developing on SPP.